Krutsch/html-encrypt/README.md

     <a class="text-center" href="https://www.hivesystems.com/blog/examining-the-lastpass-breach-through-our-password-table">Please consider using a safe password</a>
   <p>

-- Additionally, you can bring in your own template
+- Additionally, you can bring in your own template.
+Create a .html file and reference it when asked in the CLI.
   ```html
   <form method="post">
       PW: <input type="password" name="" id="">